Sustainable, Livable Cities

 By 2050, there will be 9 billion people on Earth, and a staggering 75 percent of them will live in cities.
-Ongoing urbanization and rising global prosperity will combine to increase the size and density of the world’s cities, forcing municipal leaders to make hard choices in the funding and management of both built and natural infrastructure.
+Ongoing urbanization and rising global prosperity will combine to increase the size and density of the world’s cities, forcing municipal leaders to make hard choices in the funding and management of both built and natural urban infrastructure.

 Humans have already made tremendous investments in the buildings, transportation, water and energy systems that sustain urban communities.
 However, growing cities need to plan for investing in and maintaining infrastructure at an unprecedented rate, while also meeting the mounting challenge of climate adaptation.
-NatCap works to fill the gaps in knowledge and contribute tools that leverage the full potential of nature in building resilient cities.
+NatCap works to fill the knowledge gaps and contribute tools that leverage the full potential of nature in building resilient cities.